blwalkerdavies/codewars/README.md

 # My CodeWars Progress
-This repo is where my coding challenges go.
+This repo is for my JavaScript coding challenges.

-Languages used: JavaScript